After Extraction of Wisdom Teeth

 The dressing doesn’t aid in healing.
 The only reason to place a dressing is for pain control.
 If medication is controlling the pain, the socket will heal without a dressing.
 Following removal of the dressing, an irrigation device may be provided to help you to keep food particles from lodging in the extraction site.

 Occasionally, post-operative infections occur.
 This usually requires an office visit and clinical examination.
 Many times, just placing you on an antibiotic for one week will take care of the infection.
 If it persists, the area will have to be drained and cleaned.
 Other temporary problems you may experience in the post-operative period include stiffness of the jaws, chafing around the corners of your lips, facial bruising, and blood oozing from the extraction sites.
 The post-operative instruction sheet we will provide should answer many of the questions related to these more common concerns.
-If not, don’t hesitate to call the office at San Antonio Office Phone Number 210-490-4044.
+If not, don’t hesitate to call the office at Steven C. Albright, DDS Phone Number 210-490-4044.